FusionAuth/fusionauth-site/site/_posts/2020-10-29-jwt-authorization-microservices-gateway.md

 //...
 ```

 We're making this change, in getting roles from `req.headers.roles` to `req.session.roles`, because our `authorizationMiddleware` takes the decoded token and puts the roles object onto `req.session`.
+This is appropriate as the roles are more closely linked to the user's session than with any specific request to our service.

 That's all we need to do in the Product Inventory service, but we'll need to make some changes to our gateway application to ensure it's passing the roles inside the JWT.